zigster64/dotenv.zig/README.md

     ... do stuff

-    // change the value of "Env" vars try env.set("DATABASE_HOST", "postgres.local");
+    // change the value of the DATABASE_HOST try env.put("DATABASE_HOST", "postgres.local");

-    // remove the value from the "Env" vars try env.delete("DATABASE_NAME");

-    env.get("DATABASE_NAME"); // will return null, even if its in the original ENV vars std.posix.getenv("DATABASE_NAME"); // will return the original ENV var, so it = "ABC" }
+}
 ```

 ## How it works

-On boot, loads the `.env` file into an internal hashmap of (key:string, value:string)
+On boot, loads the `.env` file, and parses each line

-When the user calls `env.get(key)` it will :

-- return the value from the hashmap, if found
-- else, fallback to using posix.getenv()
-- if neither found, return null

-If a value is found, it will be returned as a null terminate string (to be compat with posix.getenv)

-When the user calls `env.set(key,value)` - it clones the value passed, and adds it to the hashmap.

-Because its cloning it, you can use temporary / stack variables with no problems.

-When the user calls `env.delete(key)` it removes it from the hashmap, but also stores the fact its deleted in a 'deleted' hashmap
+If the line contains an '=' char, then it splits the line on that first '=' and then
+adds KEY : VALUE to the environment.

+Uses `std.process.EnvMap` - which is an in-memory clone of the initial ENV